DianaNduta/Predicting-Readmission-Rates-for-Diabetic-Patients/README.md

 ## Overview

 Poor readmission rates increases the risk of potential patients diverting to other facilities.
-The purpose of this project to create a model that can be used to predict whether or not a patient will be readmitted before or after 30 days after being discharged.
+The purpose of this project is to create a model that can be used to predict whether or not a patient will be readmitted before or after 30 days after being discharged.
 Machine Learning models were tested to determine their performance in making predictions.
-The prediction of readmission rates can be used by caregivers to reduce on deaths related to diabetes and improve on resource allocation.
+The prediction of readmission rates can be used by caregivers to reduce thw number of deaths related to diabetes and improve on resource allocation.

 ![blueprint](Images/1000-8_1500x400.png)